mk-fg/gitolite-ssh-user-proxy/README.rst

     command="/usr/local/bin/gitolite-proxy --auth-update",restrict ssh-ed25519 AAA...4u3FI git@gl

-  Copy that file to a normal authorized_keys file as well, and allow git\@gw write-access to it (will be updated with keys from git\@gl).
+  Copy that file to a normal ``authorized_keys`` file as well, allow write access for git\@gw to it and ``authorized_keys.old`` backup-file next to it (--auth-update from git\@gl will be updating them).
+Write-access is only needed to those two files.

 - As git\@gl, run ``ssh -qT git@gw < ~/.ssh/authorized_keys`` to do an initial
-  push of gitolite authorized-keys list to git\@gw.
+  push of gitolite authorized-keys list to git\@gw, and test that gitolite-proxy script and all required access permissions work.

 - Add this to ~git/.gitolite.rc on gl host right before ENABLE line::